Best Segment Alternatives: Top CDP and Customer Data Platforms

 4. Freshpaint: Healthcare and Privacy-Focused CDP

-5. Jitsu: Open-Source Alternative for Startups
+5. Jitsu: Lightweight Open-Source Alternative

 6. MetaRouter: Privacy-First Enterprise CDP